aroberge/reeborg-world-creation/the-many-different-editors.md

 ## The Description \(Desc.\) editor

 The Description editor is intended to provide some explanation for a given world, like a task to be accomplished.
 The content of this editor is assumed to be some html code.
+You may find it useful to include images using the html img tag.

 The processed content of this editor can be viewed by the user when they click on the **World info** button.